Your free business.com+ membership unlocks exclusive tech deals and advisor support

 2. Set vacation boundaries for yourself.

-Once you decide the best time to take your trip, you’ll want to set boundaries and rules for yourself to adhere to while you are on vacation.
+Once you decide the best time to take your trip, you’ll want to set some work-life boundaries and establish a few rules for yourself while you’re away.

-First, decide how connected you want to be.
-Do you want to completely disconnect from all work for the week or two you will be gone?
-Some small business owners might have more of a choice in this decision based on the number of managers and support staff they employ.
+• Determine if you can unplug: Start by deciding how connected you want to be.
+Do you plan to fully unplug for the week, or do you prefer limited check-ins?
+Some small business owners have more flexibility here, depending on the managers or support staff they have in place.

 3. Delegate your work.

-Once you’ve determined who will take over each of your responsibilities, you’ll need to set aside time to communicate these processes thoroughly, especially with new team members.
-“Delegating tasks [takes] a lot more than just telling people what to do,” explained Spoerl.
+• Train your team: Once you’ve identified the right people, set aside time to walk them through each process, especially if they’re new to the role.
+“Delegating tasks [takes] a lot more than just telling people what to do,” Spoerl explained.
 “There’s explaining the ‘whys’ behind certain strategic moves or how to handle difficult client situations.”

 4. Prepare employees for any foreseeable issues.